Lazy-Solutions/AdvancedSceneManager/docs/SceneManagerWindow.md

 > Startup option\
 Can be one of the following values:\
- Auto: Open if this collection is the highest collection in the list that is enabled. (default)\
+ Auto: Open if this collection is the uppermost collection in the list that is enabled. (default)\
  Do not open: Don't open this collection during startup.\
  Open: Open this collection during startup.\
  Open as persistent: Open this collection during startup, and flag each scene within as [persistent](PersistentUtility.md) (aka [SceneCloseBehavior.KeepOpenAlways](#Tags)).